 Not only are we passionate about printing your photos on canvas, but we love all types of printing methods.
 Caroline is our amazing customer service and production director.
 If you have ever called us then good chances are you have had the pleasure of talking with her.
 What you may not have know about her is that she has a B.A. in Photo Communications from St. Edward’s University here in Austin, TX.
 It is good to have someone with that type of education dealing with your photos on a daily basis.
 Caroline wanted to show you a different type of printing.
-The processes are much more old school.
+These alternative printing methods are much more old school.
 These methods are still around, but mostly used by photo artists.
 Take it away Caroline

 In college I took several classes on Alternative Photographic Processes.
 By using light sensitive chemicals on watercolor paper and contact printing large format negatives, we were able to recreate some historic photographic processes for some really neat results.
 The rough edges come from painting the chemicals onto the paper.
 You may find that some digital photographers will add this effect to their work in Photoshop.
 Now you know where those sloppy borders originally came from.